 Roofing including roof space Repair category: 2 Notes: The roof is of an age where it may require above average attention to maintenance.
 Flat roof coverings do have a limited lifespan.
-Felt roofs appeared to be near the end of their lifespan.
-There was a damaged verge tile, which may require to be replaced.
-Within the roof space there was insulation, but upgrading to current standards may be desirable.
+If you want to be sure of the integrity of the roof, it would be prudent to have a Roofing Contractor inspect prior to purchase.
+Within the roof space there was some insulation, but upgrading to current standards may be desirable.